 There is approximately one serving of this left in my freezer.
 I almost ate it for lunch.
 But if my husband came home and found out I finished it without saving him one last bite, there'd be issues.
 Ice cream capable of causing marital discord: worth checking out, no?

 Many of you who have taken a spin with the famous One-Ingredient Ice Cream have mentioned how good it is with peanut butter mixed in.
-Peanut butter and bananas are a classic combination.
+Peanut butter and bananas are just a classic combination.
+And this is no one-ingredient ice cream, let me hasten to add: this is the full-on dairy treatment.

 Instead of mixing chunks of peanut butter into a vanilla base (like this), I combined my peanut butter with the hot cream mixture so the base is smooth, creamy, and peanutty through and through.
 I used Jeni Britton's no-egg technique (as I do for almost all of my ice cream now).